-Machinery Weight 38-57t
+Machinery Weight 55-72t

-Max Feeding size(mm) ≤650mm
+Max Feeding size(mm) ≤700mm

-Hopper Volume(m³) 120-440t/h
+Hopper Volume(m³) /

 Mobile Impact Crusher Factory equipment is designed to combine flexibility, efficiency, and durability in modern crushing operations.
 These machines are commonly deployed in mining, quarrying, construction waste recycling, and aggregate production.
 As production demands continue to grow, many operators rely on high-capacity output to remain competitive.
 However, the question arises: do these machines become more prone to failure under sustained heavy workloads?
 To answer this, it is necessary to examine structural design, operational practices, maintenance strategies, and the balance between efficiency and reliability.